Doel Nuclear Power Station

 The Doel Nuclear Power Station is one of two nuclear power plants in Belgium.
 The plant includes four reactors.
 The site is located on the bank of the Scheldt river, near the village of Doel in the Flemish province of East Flanders, on the outskirts of the city of Antwerp.
 The station is operated and majority-owned by vertically-integrated French energy corporation Engie SA through its 100%-owned Belgian subsidiary Electrabel.
 EDF Luminus has a 10.2% stake in the two newest units.
 The Doel plant employs 963 workers and covers an area of 80 ha.
 The plant represents about 15% of Belgium's total electricity production capacity and 30% of the total electricity generation.
 Nuclear energy typically provides half of Belgium's domestically-generated electricity and is the country's lowest-cost source of power.

 The station is located in the most densely populated area for any nuclear power station in Europe as of 2011, with 9 million inhabitants within a radius of 75 km.

 History

-The powerstation was built by public utility EBES (Sociétés Réunies d'Energie du Bassin de l'Escaut), which in 1990 merged with Intercom and Unerg to become Electrabel.
+The power station was built by public utility EBES (Sociétés Réunies d'Energie du Bassin de l'Escaut), which in 1990 merged with Intercom and Unerg to become Electrabel.
 The plant was designed by the Belgian engineering firm Tractebel.
 Doel 1 and 2 are twin units that entered commercial operation in 1975.
 Doel 3 entered commercial operation in 1982 and Doel 4 in 1985.
 Doel 1, 2 and 4 were constructed by the ACECOWEN (ACEC-Cockerill-Westinghouse) consortium.
 While Doel 3 was constructed by FRAMACEC (Framatome-ACEC-Cockerill).

 Earthworks for Doel 5, a 1400 MW reactor also known as N8 (8th nuclear reactor in Belgium), were stopped in 1988.
-Participation in the French twin plant in Chooz however continued.
+Participation in the French twin plant in Chooz continued.
 French industry was compensated for already ordered components.